breadcat/blog.minskio.co.uk/content/quotes.md

 >Shikata ga nai <!-- japanese phrase, it cannot be helped -->

 >Shooting stars only <!-- the langoliers -->

+>Should I kill myself, or have a cup of coffee? <!-- albert camus -->

 >Sic semper tyrannis you fucking idiot